Kevin Broadus: Assistant coach (1990–2007)

-Broadus at Binghamton
+Binghamton (2007–2009)

-In two short seasons, Kevin Broadus vaulted Binghamton's basketball program to the top of the America East Conference.
-After directing a three-game improvement in his first season in 2007–08, Broadus's Bearcats completed a remarkable season in 2008–09.
-They won a school record-tying 23 games and a share of the America East regular season title.
-After defeating opponents from the Big East, Conference USA and MAAC in the non-conference schedule, Binghamton stormed through the America East slate at a 13–3 clip, capping an undefeated February with a title-clinching home court win in front of a sellout 5,342 fans at the Events Center.
-They lost to Duke in the first round of the NCAA Tournament—a game that was seen by millions of basketball fans across the country as CBS's highlighted late game on March 19.
+After the 2007 season, Broadus was named the head coach at Binghamton, where he guided the Bearcats to their first ever NCAA Tournament appearance in 2009.

 In September 2009, Broadus dismissed six players from the team for undisclosed team rules violations, later revealed to involve various criminal actions.
 Soon after, Joel Thirer, Binghamton's athletic director and the man who hired Broadus, was reassigned to a position outside the athletic department.
 On October 6, 2009, Broadus committed an NCAA violation by communicating with high school players during a no-contact period.
 On October 14, Broadus was placed on paid administrative leave—effectively a suspension with pay—pending a full investigation of operations into the men's basketball program.
 Assistant Mark Macon was named interim coach.

 The Bearcats started the 2009–10 season with only seven scholarship players, an interim coach, and an interim athletic director.
-Investigation into the actions of Broadus and the athletic department went past the university level and was being handled by the chancellor of the SUNY system, Nancy Zimpher.

-In March, Zimpher announced that Broadus would not return as coach.
+Investigation into the actions of Broadus and the athletic department went past the university level and were handled by the chancellor of the SUNY system, Nancy Zimpher.
+In March 2010, Zimpher announced that Broadus would not return as coach.
 However, a permanent replacement would not be hired until the school hired a permanent president and athletic director.

-The NCAA completed its investigation in October.
-It found that assistant coach Mark Hsu had committed secondary violations by providing transportation to players.
+The NCAA completed its own investigation in October 2010.
+It found that assistant coach Marc Hsu had committed secondary violations by providing transportation to players.
 However, due to a lack of cooperation from people involved in the case, the NCAA was unable to determine whether major violations occurred.
 Shortly afterward, Broadus was reassigned to another position in the athletic department.

-On October 29, Broadus announced he was filing a federal discrimination lawsuit against Binghamton and SUNY.
+On October 29, 2010 Broadus announced he was filing a federal discrimination lawsuit against Binghamton and SUNY.
 Hours later, the three parties reached a settlement in which Broadus would resign and take a $1.2 million buyout in return for dropping all legal action against BU or SUNY.

+Return to assistant coaching (2011–2019)

+After Binghamton, Broadus rejoined Thompson's staff at Georgetown in 2011.
+After Thompson was fired in 2017, Broadus was named an assistant coach on Mark Turgeon's staff at Maryland.

+Morgan State (2019–present)

+On May 1, 2019, Broadus was named the 16th head coach in Morgan State history, replacing Todd Bozeman.
+Broadus's contract was extended following the 2021-22 season, during which the Bears were selected to play in The Basketball Classic tournament.